 Without rehashing all the details, suffice it to say that director Hong, previously an obscure figure despite his cadre of devotees, catapulted into Korean public consciousness when widely circulated gossip columns outed his affair with Kim Min-hee.
 On the Beach at Night Alone directly repurposes their affair as text.
 Younghee, played by Kim of course, haunts Hamburg as a means to escape the rumors swirling back home in Korea, which plagued her professional life as an actress.
 The impetus for the rumors?
 An affair with her director.

 On the Beach at Night Alone opens with Younghee chatting up a Korean friend at least a decade her senior in one of those open air markets so favored by the Germans.
 The conversation will drift into bad male behavior and Younghee’s lingering feelings for her paramour despite said behavior, but not before the companion drops a strange bit of wiki-trivia regarding Hamburg’s quality of life: it’s reportedly “the number one city where people want to live.”
-Questions how to live thread throughout the film, Hamburg’s designation as “the best city to live in” just the opening note in what emerges as the most consistent theme and variation in a Hong script.
+Questions and advice about how one ought to live will continue to surface throughout the film.
+Hamburg’s designation as “the best city to live in” is just the opening note in what emerges as the most consistent theme and variation in a Hong script.

 In Hong’s cinema, winter is for returning.
 Younghee’s time in Korea brings her back into the orbit of old friends who appear a bit circumspect about her renewed presence in their lives (“I heard rumors about you.”)
 But as this is the land of soju, reunions call for drinks, and the little green bottles make their belated appearance.
 The first of Younghee’s blotto outbursts occurs over a classic Hong dinner.
 Provoked by the assertion that “her emotional struggle changed something inside her,” Younghee lashes out at the men in the room, accusing them of lacking the necessary qualifications to love.
 She turns to the young woman sitting next to her and asks for a kiss.
 The collective male reaction to the women’s ensuing make-out sesh is humorous in the Hongian mode, but Younghee is clearly groping for a path forward, a new way to live in old spaces with old friends.
 “Do you live happily?” she sings to herself.